Program package "Universal Mechanism" is intended for simulation of kinematics and dynamics of planar and spatial mechanical systems.

 - 1Gb free space on HDD

-- up-to-date/professional video card is strongly recommended in the case of working with bodies imported from CAD or FEM software
+- up-to-date/professional video card is strongly recommended in the case of working with bodies imported from CAD or FEM software; NVIDIA graphics cards are highly recommended.

 Preprints of the NATO Advanced Study Institute on Virtual Nonlinear Multibody Systems, Czech Technical University in Prague, Prague, 2002, pp. 107-112Read more